ZephArvanitis/heyzeph/README.md

-This code generates my website, a static site viewable at heytasha.com.
+This code generates my website, a static site (currently) viewable at heytasha.com.

 Building
 ---